Unpopular history of Moses

 And suddenly there is also a Queen ah-Mose (just last name - because honestly who wants to know first ladys first name, right?
 Obivously her first name is "first-lady" or maybe it's "the justified?") ah-Mose was never called a King's Daughter.
 Sound familiar?
 Apparantly she was an Ancient Egyptian "Queen" in the "Seventeenth Dynasty".
 She was the Great Royal Wife of the pharaoh, thut-Mose, and gave birth to a daughter.
 Sound familiar?
 This would make more sense if ah-Mose was a cross-dresser, no wait, that was Paheri.
 I bet "he" is wearing a wig in that picture of xxx-Mose on the lap of aPahana the cross-dresser with the wig.

-"The tomb of ahMose I has never been positively located."
-Duh.
+"The mummy or tomb of thutMose II has never been positively located."

 It's kind of sad to see how twisted some genealogies get when truth is unacceptable.